brucou/react-state-driven/README.md

 That was for encoding the behaviour of our user interface.
 We now have to encode our user interface as a React component.
-As we will use the `<Machine />` component, we only have to specify the corresponding *props* :
+As we will use the `<Machine />` component, we only have to specify the corresponding *props* for it:

 ```javascript
 import { COMMAND_RENDER, COMMAND_SEARCH, NO_INTENT } from "./properties"